fairtale5/Karmie/docs/core/architecture/database.md

 - Only the fields above are present in the actual code and persisted documents.
 - Fields such as `activity_score`, `received_votes`, `cast_votes`, `last_vote_at`, and `last_received_at` are **not** present in the current implementation and should not be relied upon.
-- The `effective_reputation` field in code serves the same purpose as the `reputation` field described in earlier documentation.
+- The `reputation_total_effective` field in code serves the same purpose as the `reputation` field described in earlier documentation.
 - All timestamps are in nanoseconds.
 - ULIDs are always uppercase and without prefixes in the data fields.